-1.2 This laboratory procedure is applicable to exterior windows, curtain walls, and doors and is intended to measure only such leakage associated with the assembly and not the installation.
+- 1.1 This test method covers a standard laboratory procedure for determining the air leakage rates of exterior windows, curtain walls, and doors under specified differential pressure conditions across the specimen.
+The test method described is for tests with constant temperature and humidity across the specimen. - 1.2 This laboratory procedure is applicable to exterior windows, curtain walls, and doors and is intended to measure only such leakage associated with the assembly and not the installation.
 The test method can be adapted for the latter purpose.

-Note 2-Performing tests at non-ambient conditions or with a temperature differential across the specimen may affect the air leakage rate.
+Note 1-Performing tests at non-ambient conditions or with a temperature differential across the specimen may affect the air leakage rate.
 This is not addressed by this test method.

 - 1.3 This test method is intended for laboratory use.
-Persons interested in performing field air leakage tests on installed units should reference Test Method E783.
-Test Method E783 will not provide the user with a means of determining air flow through the sides of tested specimens. - 1.4 Persons using this procedure should be knowledgeable in the areas of fluid mechanics, instrumentation practices, and shall have a general understanding of fenestration products and components. - 1.5 The values stated in SI units are to be regarded as standard.
-The values given in parentheses are mathematical conversions to inch-pound units that are provided for information only and are not considered standard.

-1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+Persons interested in performing field air leakage tests on installed units should reference Test Method E783. - 1.4 Persons using this procedure should be knowledgeable in the areas of fluid mechanics, instrumentation practices, and shall have a general understanding of fenestration products and components. - 1.5 The values stated in SI units are to be regarded as standard.
+The values given in parentheses are mathematical conversions to inch-pound units that are provided for information only and are not considered standard. - 1.6 This standard does not purport to address all of the safety problems, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
 For specific hazard statement see Section 7.